Simple Hamiltonian manifolds: Introduction

+As noted above, a simple manifold has the minimum possible number of fixed components.
+We describe a simple Hamiltonian manifold by the triple $(M,M_0,M_1)$, and let $2m_i$ and $2m$ be the dimensions of $M_i$ and $M$ respectively, and set $2r_i={\rm codim\,}M_i=2m-2m_i$.
+As a consequence of some basic results in equivariant symplectic geometry, the torus action on a simple manifold necessarily factors into a trivial action and a {\bf residual} effective circle action (Lemma~\ref{character}).
+Thus, our results hold for torus actions, but generally require verification only for the residual circle action.

 In what follows, we explore the geometry associated to \simple\ manifolds.
 We establish the basic topology of a \simple\ manifold, using the moment map as the key tool, in Section~\ref{se:prelim}.
+This is where we discuss the residual circle action (Lemma~\ref{character}).
+Then we turn to cohomology constraints on \simple\ manifolds in Section~\ref{se:coh}.
+The residual moment map is a Morse--Bott function on $M$, and so the cohomology of $M$ is determined from $M_0$ and $M_1$ (Proposition~\ref{HKexseq} and its Corollaries).
+This allows us to deduce relations among $m$, $m_0$, $m_1$, $r_0$ and $r_1$.
+This section also includes comments about how our work relates to several recent papers on this topic.

-Then we turn to cohomology constraints on \simple\ manifolds in Section~\ref{se:coh}, including comments about how this relates to several recent papers on this topic.
-In Section ~\ref{S.Diffeo}, we study bundles over the $M_i$ and the gauge groups of these bundles, and prove our first main theorem giving necessary conditions for two \simple\ manifolds to be $T$-equivariantly diffeomorphic.
-Next, in Section~\ref{se:case}, we turn to the special case when $M_1$ has codimension $2$ in $M$, and characterize $M$ in terms of $M_0$.
-In this special case, we may also classify $M$ up to $T$-equivariant symplectomorphism, as we show in Section~\ref{se:symplectomorphism}.
+In Section~\ref{S.Diffeo}, we study bundles over the $M_i$ and the gauge groups of these bundles, and prove our first main theorem giving necessary conditions for two \simple\ manifolds to be $T$-equivariantly diffeomorphic, Theorem~\ref{TDIFF}.
+Next, in Section~\ref{se:case}, we turn to the special case when $M_1$ has codimension $2$ in $M$, and characterize $M$ in terms of $M_0$ (Theorem~\ref{T.r1=1}).
+In this special case, we must have that $M_1$ is diffeomorphic to $M_1$ (Corollary~\ref{C-cod2-2}).
+In Section~\ref{se:symplectomorphism}, we turn to the classification $M$ up to $T$-equivariant symplectomorphism, with a complete answer in the same special case $r_1=1$ (Theorems~\ref{T.symcod1} and \ref{T.S11conn}).
+In particular, when $r_0=r_1=1$, then $M_0$ and $M_1$ must be $T$-equivariantly symplectomorphic (Corollary~\ref{T.S1=1}).
 Finally, the last section of the paper is devoted to examples of polygon spaces.

 There has been a flurry of recent work on Hamiltonian $S^1$-manifolds that are in some sense minimal.
 Tolman introduces Betti number constraints in \cite{T}, and shows that only a finite number of cohomology rings can occur.
 These constraints are explored further in \cite{HT} when the fixed set has exactly two components, that is the manifold is a \simple\ manifold.
 The differential geometry of \simple\ manifolds with minimal Betti numbers is discussed in \cite{LOS}; this work may be related to our results in Section~\ref{S.Diffeo}.
 Another natural hypothesis is that the circle action be semi-free, as is the case for weight \simple\ manifolds discussed below in Section~\ref{se:prelim}.
 The implications of this hypothesis are developed further in \cite{Gz, TW}.